rsteve-dev01/Tiba-ERP/README.md

 ### Hardware Interfaces
 - **Scanners**: Integration with barcode scanners for inventory management
-- **Medical Devices**: Compatibility with standard U.S. medical devices
+- **Medical Devices**: Compatibility with standard Kenyan medical devices

 ### Software Interfaces
-- **EHR Systems**: Integration with popular EHR systems used in the U.S.
+- **EHR Systems**: Integration with popular EHR systems used in Kenya
-- **Insurance APIs**: Real-time connectivity with insurance company databases
+- **Insurance APIs**: Real-time connectivity with NHIF and other insurance databases

 ### Communication Interfaces
 - **Email and SMS Gateway**: For appointment reminders and notifications

 <a name="system-features-detail"></a>
 ## 5. System Features Detail
-- **Feature 1**: Details, use cases, workflow diagrams
-- **Feature 2**: Details, use cases, workflow diagrams
-- ...
+### Patient Management Detail
+- **Registration Form Design**: Customizable forms to capture patient data including personal information, medical history, and consent forms.
+- **Data Privacy**: Mechanisms to ensure patient confidentiality and compliance with Kenyan data protection laws.

+### Appointment Scheduling Detail
+- **Calendar Integration**: Synchronization with digital calendars for appointment management.
+- **Multi-Department Scheduling**: Ability to manage appointments across different departments within the healthcare facility.

+### EMR and EHR Detail
+- **Document Management**: Functionality for uploading and managing digital copies of patient records.
+- **Interoperability**: Ensuring seamless data exchange with other healthcare providers and systems.

+### Billing and Insurance Detail
+- **Automated Invoicing**: Generation of digital invoices for services rendered.
+- **NHIF Compliance**: Features to handle NHIF billing requirements, including claim submissions and tracking.

+### Inventory Management Detail
+- **Alert System**: Notifications for low stock levels or expiring medications.
+- **Vendor Management**: Capabilities to manage vendor information and purchase orders.

+### Staff Management Detail
+- **Staff Database**: Comprehensive database for managing employee records.
+- **Performance Tracking**: Tools for monitoring staff performance and managing evaluations.

+### Reporting and Analytics Detail
+- **Customizable Dashboard**: User-friendly dashboard for quick access to key performance indicators.
+- **Data Export**: Functionality to export data for offline analysis or reporting purposes.

+### Security and Compliance Detail
+- **Regular Audits**: Scheduled audits to ensure continuous compliance with security standards.
+- **User Training**: Providing training modules for staff on data protection and system security.

 <a name="non-functional-requirements"></a>
 ## 6. Non-functional Requirements